project-codeflare/codeflare/README.md

 ---
 ## ⚙️ Project CodeFlare Ecosystem

-In addition to running standalone, Project CodeFlare is deployed as part of and integrated with the [Open Data Hub][distributed-workloads], leveraging [OpenShift Container Platform](https://www.openshift.com).
+In addition to running standalone, Project CodeFlare is deployed as part of and integrated with the [Open Data Hub](https://github.com/opendatahub-io/distributed-workloads), leveraging [OpenShift Container Platform](https://www.openshift.com).

 With OpenShift, CodeFlare can be deployed anywhere, from on-prem to cloud, and integrate easily with other cloud-native ecosystems.